Geddydukes/Hydra_system/README.md

 - **Gartner (2025)**: "60% of AI projects will be canceled without explainability."
 - **McKinsey (2025)**: "80% of enterprises will require AI audit layers by 2027."

-Hydra directly addresses these pain points by delivering explainable AI infrastructure as a product.
+Daedelos directly addresses these pain points by delivering explainable AI infrastructure as a product.

 ---

 ## 🤝 Contributing

-Hydra welcomes contributions from the open-source community.
+Daedelos welcomes contributions from the open-source community.

 ### Development
 ```bash